yubik-studio/yubik-studio.github.io/README.md

 ### Innovation Delivered
 Welcome to yubik.com, the home website for  **Andrew Milne, MASc, P.Eng.,** offering some personal thoughts on innovation and delivery.

-**Delivery is a key milestone in successful innovation,** but it's often a step in a much larger process.

 I sometimes get asked if it's possible to **help people become more creative.**  I have attended workshops in some companies, and given workshops in others.
 I'm hoping to make some of this material available through this site.
-Programs like *Six Characters Meet Seven Principles* have never been delivered in a context where I had to give up my rights as an author.
-The answer is yes, but...

 I have often been tasked with evaluating the work of other inventors.
 I have stood in front of product committees more than once, and been in presentations to investors.
 I know how it feels on both sides of the table.